 The best option for what ails you is the one that’s safe and works.
 If you are interested in exploring the health benefits of Chinese herbs when weighing your treatment options, it’s important to consult with a TCM practitioner.
-Though you may hear about the health benefits of different herbs, they are rarely recommended as solo treatments.
-Instead, a qualified herbalist—after a consultation and examination—can recommend a personalized combination of herbs that can help you address your specific needs.
+Though you may hear about the health benefits of different herbs, they are rarely given out as single herbs.
+Instead, a qualified herbalist—after a consultation and examination—can recommend a personalized combination of herbs, called a formula, that can help you address your specific needs.

 “Prescribing herbs is my favorite part about being a Chinese Medicine practitioner,” says Kelly Clady-Girrama, Dipl.O.M., L.Ac., a Chinese medicine practitioner in Lenox, Mass.
 “Putting together a customized formula is a little like writing a symphony of plants, tastes and temperatures.
 I rarely use the exact same combination of herbs twice, even for the same patient.”